monero-project/monero-site/_i18n/pt-br/resources/user-guides/vps_run_node.md

 # monerod

-`monerod` is the daemon software that ships with the Monero tree.
+`monerod` is the @daemon software that ships with the Monero tree.
 It is a console program, and manages the blockchain.
 While a bitcoin wallet manages both an account and the blockchain, Monero separates these: `monerod` handles the blockchain, and `monero-wallet-cli` handles the account.

 This guide assumes you have already set up your VPS account and are using SSH to tunnel into the server console.